REEL FACE: | REAL FACE: |

 "Ole Miss was right down the road," Michael said, "and I figured it would be easier for my family, you know, my friends to get down to Oxford to come see me play."
 (ABCNews.go.com) He received more than a thousand letters from college football recruiting programs, with Penn State being the only major football school that didn't offer him a full scholarship. -Evolution of a Game

 Michael was a sophomore when he came to Briarcrest.
 He began staying regularly at the Tuohy's in the fall of his junior year, 2003 (NYTimes.com).
 He remained with the Tuohys until he left for college at Ole Miss.
-Officially adopted by the family, Michael returned often to visit, sometimes bringing players from the Ole Miss team with him (Evolution of a Game).
+Having become part of the family, Michael returned often to visit, sometimes bringing players from the Ole Miss team with him (Evolution of a Game).

 Yes.
 At the end of the movie, Michael's tutor, Miss Sue (Kathy Bates), is shown on his college campus making a comment about moving her things into an apartment nearby.
 In real life, Michael's tutor, Sue Mitchell, did continue to tutor Michael at Ole Miss. -Evolution of a Game